tonyyyycui/Code-Snippet-Manager/README.md

 ## Features

-- Store code snippets in a JSON file (with plans to migrate to SQL)
+- Store code snippets in a PostgreSQL database
 - Easily add, search, and manage snippets via CLI
 - Future plans for OpenAI-powered auto-tagging and analysis
 - Environment manager for OpenAI API keys